 Adoptions include initial vaccinations, microchip,

-certificate for a free examination from a veterinarian in Lincoln County, and two free training sessions.
+certificate for a free examination from a veterinarian in Lincoln County.
 Everyone is spayed/neutered prior to adoption.
-All dogs receive a one-year license, collar, and identification tag.
+All dogs receive a one-year license, collar, leash, and two free positive-training sessions

 Meet Our Animals

 To meet an animal at our Shelter, please visit us during regular business hours or make an appointment.
-Please bring all members of your family (including dogs if you are adopting another dog).
 One of our friendly Animal Care Specialists will work with you to find a good match for your family.
+Please bring all members of your family (including dogs if you are adopting another dog; dogs must also be licensed).
+If you rent, we will need landlord permission for the adoption.

 How Do the Animals Come to Us?

 Animals come to us lost as strays, surrendered by owners, or in protective custody due to abuse or neglect.
 We place all of our adoptable animals in homes or in the Second Chance Program (transporting to a rescue organization or another shelter), and we never euthanize animals for space.
 We provide extensive medical treatment, thanks to our Medical Fund, and all possible behavior modification training to give every animal their chance at a new life.